HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/pl-10/index.md

 ## OPS Implementation

-OPS uses the Moderate baseline
+OPS uses the Moderate and Privacy baselines

-TODO: Privacy ?

 ### Control Origination

-??
+Hybrid with IaaS vendor and OPS.
+Inherited from ACF Tech (AMS)

 ### Related Content